 After 2002, the Heartland Institute, Cato institute and a dozen similar propaganda factories took over GCC’s role in continuing to produce disinformation.
 These institutes are funded and directed by the world’s richest men, such as the owners of the Koch Corporations in the US and the directors of ExxonMobil.
 The main task was and is to remove state and international rules that restrict multinational companies.
 The leaders of these institutes have close ties to right-wing groups in the United States; with oil and gas producers in Russia, with the royal family in Saudi Arabia, and form a global network of lobbyists for continued use of fossil fuels.
-It was therefore natural for the current US president to make his first foreign visits to Saudi Arabia and Russia.
+It was therefore natural for the former US president to make his first foreign visits to Saudi Arabia and Russia.

 The world now uses 100 million barrels of oil every day.
 One barrel of oil equals 159 liters, about a full bathtub.
 In total, this equates to 15 billion liters of oil – every day.
 We burn a similar amount of coal and gas daily.
 If we combine our consumption of coal, oil and gas – and add the burning of rainforests – we end up with over 30 billion liters of daily oil equivalent.
 Figuratively, that means we burn an olympic-sized pool filled with oil, or 300,000 liters a second.
 This represents far more greenhouse gases than emitted in total from all volcanoes in the world.
 These emissions are continuous year-round, not just in eruptions of a week or three.
 To even imagine this does not affect the world environment is not only incredibly naive, it is fatal.